muravevanastya/muravevanastya/README_en.md

 #### :bust_in_silhouette: Hello!
 My name is Anastasia.
 I am a beginner frontend developer.

-:bulb: I want to engage in exciting intellectual work, in which there is space for creativity and self-development.
+:bulb: I want to engage in an exciting intellectual work, in which there is space for creativity and self-development.

-:round_pushpin: At the moment I:
+:round_pushpin: Currently, I am:
-* study at Yandex Practicum;
+* studying at Yandex Practicum;
-* participate in projects with like-minded people;
+* participating in projects with like-minded people;
-* create my own projects to replenish the portfolio;
+* creating my own projects to replenish the portfolio;
-* solve problems on Codewars;
+* solving tasks on Codewars;
-* learn how to write clean and readable code;
+* learning how to write clean and readable code;
-* read additional literature to develop my horizons in the field of front-end development.
+* reading additional literature to broaden my knowledge in the field of frontend development.

-:chart_with_upwards_trend: __My goal is not stability, but the constant development of my skills.__
+:chart_with_upwards_trend: __My goal is not stability, but constant development of my skills.__

 ---